2manyhackers/2many/projects/index.md

 ---
 layout: project
-title: All Projects
+title: Y los galardonados son...
-excerpt: "A List of Projects"
+excerpt: "And the pwnie goes to!"
 comments: false
 ---